Mississippi man makes court appearance in ricin letters case

-TUPELO, Mississippi (Reuters) - A Mississippi martial arts instructor appeared in federal court on Monday to face charges in connection with mailing letters containing the deadly poison ricin to President Barack Obama and other U.S. officials.
+TUPELO, Mississippi (Reuters) - A Mississippi martial arts instructor suspected of mailing letters containing the deadly poison ricin to President Barack Obama and other U.S. officials appeared in federal court on Monday for a brief hearing.

-Everett Dutschke, 41, was arrested on Saturday in Tupelo, Mississippi, after authorities searched his former business and home.
-He is charged with developing and possessing ricin and attempting to use it as a weapon.
+James Everett Dutschke, 41, was arrested on Saturday in Tupelo, Mississippi, after authorities searched his home and former business.
+He is charged with developing and possessing ricin and attempting to use the poison as a weapon.

-Wearing an orange prison jumpsuit, Dutschke responded briefly to a judge’s questions at the hearing in Oxford, Mississippi, on whether he understood the charges against him.
-The judge ordered a preliminary hearing be held on Thursday when prosecutors will present more detailed evidence in the case.
+Wearing an orange prison jumpsuit, Dutschke responded briefly to a judge’s questions during the eight-minute hearing in Oxford, Mississippi.

-An indictment detailing the charges is under seal but could be made public later on Monday, said George Lucas, Dutschke’s court appointed attorney.
+The judge, S. Allan Alexander, later granted an oral motion to keep an affidavit detailing the charges against Dutschke under seal until a detention hearing set for Thursday morning.

 Dutschke has denied having any involvement with the ricin letters and said he cooperated with federal officials during their searches.